netxms/netxms-doc/admin/object-management.rst

    * - View alarms
      - View alarms with this object as source.
    * - Download file
-     - Allow user to download files from this node(from paths defined by filemng subagent).
-This access right is check also when download or tail of file is done from object tools.
+     - Allow user to download files from this node (from paths defined by filemng subagent).
+This access right is also checked when downloading or tail of file is done from object tools.
    * - Upload file
      - Allow user to upload files to this node(from paths defined by filemng subagent)
    * - Manage files